 About the District

-The District was formed on December 31, 2004, with the responsibility of reducing the amount of waste sent from Hendricks County to final solid waste disposal facilities.
+The District was formed on December 31, 2004, Crushed-Aluminum-Can-on-Whitewith the responsibility of reducing the amount of waste sent from Hendricks County to final solid waste disposal facilities.
 That goal is accomplished by providing waste reduction, reuse and recycling education and services to residents of the county.
 In addition, the District works to ensure that problem wastes are disposed of properly.

 Free in-school educational programs are offered by the District for public and private school students from kindergarten through twelfth grade.
 The District also provides adult outreach that focuses on educating residents about the opportunities for waste reduction, reuse, recycling, and proper disposal in the community.